 More than half of all states have the legal authority to enact no-refusal DUI enforcement initiatives, but not all states actively use them.
 Also, some states may permit drivers to contact an attorney prior to deciding what chemical test to take after a traffic stop.
 Check with the laws in your state and local jurisdiction for more details.

 Even if you manage to slip through the system without having your BAC tested, you can still face serious consequences, such as a lengthy license suspension.
-An attorney can determine whether the stop was lawful and other aspects of your case.
-If you have questions about your rights and legal options following the refusal of a BAC test, get answers from a DUI attorney at no charge.
+An attorney can determine whether the stop was lawful and defent you in court, if necessary.
+If you have questions about your rights and legal options following the refusal of a BAC test, talk to a skilled DUI attorney near you today.